 With our concern about child mental health on the rise, one of the key things we need to focus on with our children is building resilience, having the ability to adjust and respond to challenging situations and move forward.
 The issue of friendships can be a key sticking point as us parents will often analyse, and maintain a sense of safety if their children have their friends in their class, almost as if everything will be okay.

 The issue is, we are relying on external factors to control and manage how our children feel about a situation, factors which can continually change, rather than bolstering up our child’s sense of self esteem that they can cope because they are amazing human beings with a real skill in making new friends.
 This is what we should be telling our children, not wringing our hands over the class composition and friendship groups, this is what gives them the ability to cope and manage in every day life.

-I have my second son transitioning to secondary school this September.
-I am certainly going through all the moves you are, buying school uniform, organising equipment and getting him ‘ready’.
-He met his form group last week and does not have one ‘friend’ in that form.
-It’s not an issue for him and neither will it be for me, as I trust my boys capacity to make new friends.
-Does it mean that I won’t feel anxious about him going in on the first day and worrying about whether he will be okay?
-Of course not, it normal and natural to feel that way, our children are taking gradual steps away from us and those emotions are normal and natural feelings.
+When my second son transitioned to secondary school, I certainly went through all the moves you are, buying school uniform, organising equipment and getting him ‘ready’.
+He met his form group and did not have one ‘friend’ in that form.
+It wasn’t an issue for him and neither was it for me, as I trusted my boy’s capacity to make new friends.
+Does it mean that I didn’t feel anxious about him going in on the first day and worrying about whether he would be okay?
+Of course not, it’s normal and natural to feel that way, our children are taking gradual steps away from us and those emotions are normal and natural feelings.